 ||First year of fees + £9,135 to cover the first 9 months

-For more information on Tier 4 General maintenance requirements, visit this webpage.
+More information on Tier 4 General maintenance requirements.

 Tier 4 Child